frank038/qt5simpledock/README.md

 In the image below from the left: the dock with the virtual desktops, one application launcher, the tasklist with two programs in it and two messages.
 ![My image](https://github.com/frank038/qt5simpledock/blob/main/screenshot.png)

-In this image: with_compositor and with_transparency options both enabled; with_transparency option enabled.
+In this image: with_compositor and with_transparency options both enabled; with_transparency option enabled only.
 A compositor is required.

 ![My image](https://github.com/frank038/qt5simpledock/blob/main/screenshot2.png)